MaayanLab/clustergrammer/README.md

 # clustergrammer API

 ### Required Arguments
-To make a clustergram simply pass an arguments object to Clustergrammer - see below:
+To make a clustergram pass an arguments object with the following required values to Clustergrammer:
 ```
 var args = {
   'root':'#id_of_container',